spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `mistral-embed` | 1024               |

 ---

 title: Together.ai
-description: Learn how to use Together.ai's models with the AI SDK.
+description: Learn how to use Together.ai's models with the AI SDK
 ---

 # Together.ai Provider